Liverpool Hope Logo Liverpool Hope Logo

 Karen Backhouse, Special Collections Librarian

-Karen manages Archives & Special Collections and provides support to Hope students and academic staff from all schools and departments across the university.
-If you have any queries about our manuscripts, rare books or archive collections, please get in touch.
+The Special Collections Librarian manages Special Collections and Archives and provides support to Hope staff from all schools across the university.
+If you have any queries about our collections, or if you would like to develop a teaching session for your students, please email.

 Copyright guidance